hofff/contao-content-navigation/README.md

 # Contao Content Navigation Element

-This extension provides an table of contents content element which automatically creates a content navigation based on the
+This extension provides a table of contents for elements based on one or more articles within the page.

 This extension was previously published as *ce_navigation* and maintained by Tristan Lins.